-Lydia is the founder of lydiascapes.com.
+Lydia is the person behind lydiascapes.com.
 If you are not aware of what lydiascapes.com is, that means you haven’t been searching the internet for Singapore climbing-related topics.
 Lydia is a rock climber and travel blogger.
-She frequently posts climbing and traveling articles on her website providing readers with information on amazing climbing and travel destinations.
+She frequently posts climbing and travelling articles on her website providing readers with information on amazing climbing and travel destinations.

 5c – What got you into climbing?